 The Encyclopaedia Britannica says:

 The date 1351 for the completion of this devastation is very interesting.
 This plague was prophesied to strike the "seat" or "throne of the Beast" as stated in Rev 16:10.
 Southern Europe, where the Papacy resides, was struck the hardest.
-As outlined on the page "THE TWO WITNESSES", the Papacy gained its independence from Constantinople in 686AD, marking the first of its 1260 years of power as described in Dan 7:25 and Rev 13:5.
-This was the first year of the rule of a Pope (John V) who was chosen and installed without approval of the Emperor.
+As outlined on the page "THE TWO WITNESSES", the Papacy gained its independence from Constantinople in 685AD, marking 686AD as the first of its 1260 years of power as described in Dan 7:25 and Rev 13:5.
+This was the first year of the rule of a Pope (John V) who was chosen and installed without the approval of the Emperor.
 It was at this point that the Papacy became the "little horn" of Dan 7:8 and 20.
 Rev 13:18 informs us that the number of the office of the "man of sin", the Papacy, is 666.
 If we count 666 inclusive years (counting the first and the last year) from 686AD, we come to 1351, the final year of the Black Death in Europe which left that continent devastated.
 I'm not saying, however, that this is the main explanation of the number 666.
 That explanation can be found on the page "REVELATION 13 - THE BEAST".

 The Sixth Plague - Rev 16:12-16

 World War I, ending the rule of the seventh head of the Beast over Jerusalem, and greatly plaguing the Christian powers again ("repay her double" Rev 18:6)